aayushARM/image-captioning/README.md

 * Rogue-L: __51.29__
 * CIDEr: __84.81__

+An [Android application](https://github.com/aayushARM/caption-generator) was also developed that sends the images to the online Flask server, which runs the frozen inference graph and returns the captions to the client.
 The captions generated for the COCO test and validation images are usually relevant to the images.
-An [Android application](https://github.com/aayushARM/caption-generator) was also developed that sends the images to the online Flask server, which runs the frozen inference graph and returns the captions to the client.
-Below are the examples of captions generated using the Android application on some random images that weren't a part of the MS COCO data set:
+However, I wanted to know how it performs on random images that are NOT a part of the MS COCO test and validation data set.
+Below are the examples of captions generated using the Android application on some such images:

 ![picture alt](https://github.com/aayushARM/image-captioning/blob/master/assets/1.jpeg)
 ![picture alt](https://github.com/aayushARM/image-captioning/blob/master/assets/3.jpeg)